-China’s energy crisis, a new and unexpected opportunity for Europe?
+China’s energy crisis: opportunity for EU?

 These days we keep seeing reports on the news about the global energy situation, especially in China, where gas and electricity have been rationed for weeks.
 This is reflected in the gas (NYMEX: NGZ21) and oil futures (NYMEX: QMF22), which are showing really high prices.
 This shortage situation is causing Chinese companies, which can only manufacture for a small part of the week, to have to raise their prices considerably to cover their fixed costs, and also to have much longer delivery times, which leads to significant delays in the delivery of orders.